Gustavo-HA/loan_prediction/README.md

 We'll be using a dataset from [Kaggle](https://www.kaggle.com/datasets/altruist/loan-prediction-problem-dataset).
 Preliminary data analysis, which guided the development process, can be found in the `notebooks/` directory.

 This project implements the complete machine learning lifecycle, leveraging Terraform for infrastructure provisioning, MLflow for modeling and experiment tracking, Prefect for workflow orchestration, and deployment via Docker, AWS Lambda, and Kinesis.
-Monitoring is handled with Evidently and Grafana.
 Best practices are followed throughout, including integration testing with LocalStack, unit testing, code linting and formatting with ruff, and workflow automation using Makefile.